This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is Meniere disease diagnosed?

-Your caregiver will ask what triggered your symptoms, when they started, and how long they lasted.
-He may also ask about your health history and medicines you take or have taken.
+Your healthcare provider will ask what triggered your symptoms, when they started, and how long they lasted.
+He or she may also ask about your health history and medicines you take or have taken.

 - A physical exam will be done.
-Your caregiver may move your head in different directions.
+Your healthcare provider may move your head in different directions.
 You may also be asked to do exercises that make you dizzy.

 - An auditory brainstem response (ABR) test is a series of clicks played through headsets on your ears.
 A machine is used to measure how your cochlea and nerves react to the clicks.